System Requirements

 Test your exposure calibration and laser detection settings

-False shots are detected, even when I do not shoot
+False shots are detected, even when I do NOT shoot

 Check if the Camera App is detecting a laser dot even when you do NOT fire.
 In this case a "+" marks the spot where the Camera App continuously detects a laser dot.
 Your exposure settings might be off, repeat the automatic or manual Exposure Calibration.